adamzvolanek/DevRackDocs/hobbies_az.md

 ## Motorcycle

 I used to ride my motorcycle since I was 15 years old; I started on a 2012 Honda CBR250 and moved onto a 2013 Suzuki SFV650 Gladius in 2015.
 I sold the Gladius (2013) in 2021 to aid as down payment for purchasing a home.
+Recnetly I purchased a 2022 Triumph Trident.

 ## DND